Skip to main content

 GIF showing vertical alignment in action

-• Horizontal: Choose whether you want your content to stretch and fill the space, be left/right aligned, centered, or select baseline.
+• Horizontal: Choose whether your content stretches to fill the space, aligns left or right, or stays centered.

 GIF showing horizontal alignment settings